RiisDev/StrikeLink/docs/strikelink/services/webservice/steamplayer.md

 The unique Steam identifier for the user.
 Cannot be null.

 `SteamMiniId` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The unique Steam Mini identifier for the user.
+Cannot be null.

 `ProfileUrl` Uri<br>
 The URL to the user's Steam profile.
 Cannot be null.